 Thank people publicly for their comments and, if you have time, reply with something intelligent to keep the dialogue going.
 In addition, reply privately to them so you can find out if they want to connect — and so you can start to build a relationship.

 Use the following suggestions as inspirations so you can create your own LinkedIn systems and schedules.

 Check LinkedIn for responses to your posts and add fresh content using your “Share on LinkedIn” app (see above).

-Using HootSuite, schedule a weeks’ worth of posts, spread evenly throughout the day (post most important content in the morning when people are most likely to be on LinkedIn).
-Include personal updates, your original content or a link to valuable, industry-specific content, something promotional, and an inspiring quote, image or video.
+Using Buffer, schedule a weeks’ worth of posts, spread evenly throughout the day (post most important content in the morning when people are most likely to be on LinkedIn).
+Include personal updates, your original content or a link to valuable, industry-specific content such as articles, something promotional, and an inspiring quote, image or video.